gary-jipp/promises-review/README.md

   - if a Promise is returned, it gets handled by the next "then"
   - if a Value, Object, etc is returned, it gets converted to a resolved Promise, "then" handled the same way
   - this even applies to "undefined" (Zombie Promise). eg: return value of console.log(result)
-  - We can use this behavior for some cool tricks
+  - we can use this behavior for some cool tricks
-- The behavior of a then/catch return allows us to chain Promises
+- the behavior of a then/catch return allows us to chain Promises
 - we can push stuff down the "then" chain,  like objects, etc
 - promiseAll() trick using .catch(e=>e)
-- Some real world (and very meaningful) promise API calls using axios.
+- We'll look at some real world promise API calls using axios.

 ## Important Takeaways
 - A return from a then or catch always returns a Promise, even undefined
-- we can make Promise.all actually work!
+- We can make Promise.all actually work!